-For those like me who love American’s Test Kitchen but have never taken the time to learn baking, this book is an excellent place to start.
+For those like me who love America’s Test Kitchen but have never taken the time to learn baking, this book is an excellent place to start.
 Less experienced bakers will find the content easy to follow.
 I challenge you to take a risk to make something good—or if not good, at least not bad.
 Experienced bakers can use this book with younger bakers to help them learn about the tools and processes needed to become a great baker.
 Now is the time to get baking!
+You can check out this title as eBook on OverDrive/Libby.

 I am an eBook convert.
 I resisted giving up print books until I was gifted a Kindle.